fowebb/cta_time/README.md

 # cta_time
-###Service that returns Purple Line arrival times from the CTA Train Tracker API  - especially useful with https://workflow.is/.
+###Service that returns Purple Line arrival times from the CTA Train Tracker API

 ![alt tag](http://www.chicago-l.org/operations/lines/images/line_maps/PurpleLine.jpg)

-I host this on heroku, but it can be hosted on your service of choice.
+Especially useful when used in conjuction with https://workflow.is/.